ado-trastuzumab emtansine (Intravenous route)

 Using ado-trastuzumab emtansine while you are pregnant may cause very serious birth defects.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 7 months after the last dose.
+Use an effective form of birth control to keep from getting pregnant during treatment and for 7 months after the last dose.
+There is also a potential for ado-trastuzumab emtansine to cause birth defects if the father is using it when his sexual partner becomes pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if you have pain or tenderness in the upper right stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.